dotnet/docs-aspire/docs/messaging/azure-event-hubs-component.md

 The following example assumes that you have an Azure Event Hubs namespace and an Event Hub created and wish to configure an `EventHubProducerClient` to send events to the Event Hub.
 The `EventHubConsumerClient`, `EventProcessorClient`, and `PartitionReceiver`are configured in a similar manner.

-In the _Program.cs_ file of your component-consuming project, call the `AddAzureEventHubProducerClient` extension to register a `EventHubProducerClient` for use via the dependency injection container.
+In the _:::no-loc text="Program.cs":::_ file of your component-consuming project, call the `AddAzureEventHubProducerClient` extension to register a `EventHubProducerClient` for use via the dependency injection container.

 ```csharp
 builder.AddAzureEventHubProducerClient("eventHubsConnectionName");